-The electrode groups were connected to the ethernet cables using small switching boxes, again using IDC technology, located a few centimeters next to each sensor (Fig. 6b).
-To prevent any contact issues caused by humidity, the connection boxes were sealed with two-component epoxy resin (rated for use below 0°).
-A planned, but only partially implemented, next step was to embed these resin-covered boxes in a plastic case filled with silicon to provide additional physical protection (Fig. 6c).
+The electrode groups are connected to the ethernet cables using small switching boxes, again using IDC technology, located a few centimeters next to each sensor (Fig. 6b).
+To prevent any contact issues caused by humidity, the connection box is sealed with two-component epoxy resin (rated for use below $0^{\circ}$ ).
+A planned, but only partially implemented, next step is to embed

+15 this resin-covered box in a plastic case filled with silicon to provide additional physical protection (Fig. 6c).

-5 5 First measurement results
+5 First measurement results